crossrw/fbd-runtime/README.md

 ------------------

 #### Output pin (*internal code 0x00*)
+Element has one input, his does not perform the any calculations, required for communication signal circuits to the output terminal of the PLC.
 #### Const value (*internal code 0x01*)
+Element has one output.
+The output value is always equal to a constant, determined at the time of schema design.
 #### Logical NOT (*internal code 0x02*)
 Traditional, often used element NOT.
 Includes one input and one output.
 Truth table:
 <table>